Meet the Repairers

 What she does:

 Marilyn is part of our sewing team at the Mountsorrel Repair Café.
-Armed with a machine that can sew through three layers of leather, she’s ready to tackle all kinds of fabric fixes—from hemming trousers and repairing waistbands to stitching up cushions and giving well-loved teddies a new lease of life.
+Armed with a machine that can sew through two layers of leather, she’s ready to tackle all kinds of fabric fixes—from hemming trousers and repairing waistbands to stitching up cushions and giving well-loved teddies a new lease of life.

 Top tip: